 - Be able to explore and interpret the interplay among social institutions and rules and resources, work and occupation, and TVET

-- Be proficient to carry out economic analysis of work and occupations, and TVET
+- Be proficient to carry out an economic analysis of work and occupations, and TVET

 - Be skillful in designing, carrying out, and evaluating research on TVET

-- Be educators, innovators, leaders, and managers of TVET
+- Be educators, innovators, leaders, instructional designers, and managers of TVET

 MTVET: career prospects

-As the TVET sector is a very promising sector and as the program provides them exposure to several subject areas in an inter-disciplinary manner, graduates of MTVET would have several options as their career prospect.
-They can explore their career prospects both in national and international market as the course prepares them for a competitive world of work both in national and international context.
-Graduates can chose to be an educator either focusing on teaching or focusing on management and leadership of TVET institute.
-They could also work as planner, analyst, monitoring and evaluation experts, or researcher.
-These options are available both in public and private sector.
-Industry sector could also provide promising career option to MTVET graduates.
-One other option that the MTVET graduate could go is establishing self-enterprise and become entrepreneur.
-As the program provides lots of exposure to students on aspects of entrepreneurship, they could be innovative, creative, and be entrepreneur.
+As the TVET sector is a very promising sector and as the program provides them exposure to several subject areas in an inter-disciplinary manner, graduates of MTVET would have several options as their career prospects.
+They can explore their career prospects both in the national and international markets as the course prepares them for a competitive world of work both in national and international contexts.
+Graduates can choose to be an educator either focusing on teaching or focusing on management and leadership of TVET institute.
+They could also work as a planner, analysts, monitoring and evaluation experts, or researcher.
+These options are available both in the public and private sectors.
+The industry sector could also provide promising career options to MTVET graduates.
+One other option that the MTVET graduate could go is establishing self-enterprise and become an entrepreneur.
+As the program provides lots of exposure to students on aspects of entrepreneurship, they could be innovative, creative, and be an entrepreneur.